3 Customer Service Metrics You Can’t Ignore

 Moreover, following agent attrition rates is a good reminder to explore what life is like for your customer service agents.
 Are they overworked?
 Do they have a sense of purpose?
 Is the contact center culture designed to empower their strengths?
 Any customer service program that consistently achieves high contact center KPIs has answered these questions and is willing to work to keep their people – and in turn your customers – happy.

 How do you ensure you’re making the most of your call center metrics??
-Check out “TLC Associates Improves Client Fulfillment & Enhances FCR by 91%” to learn the real ROI of leveraging the right metrics.
+Request an ROI calculation and learn the real ROI of leveraging the right metrics.

 Follow us on LinkedIn to read similar articles: